zooniverse/front-end-monorepo/docs/arch/adr-64.md

 ## Context

-To support geographic and spatial annotation projects, we will create a task type that allows volunteers to draw geographic features on map-based subjects.
+To support geographic and spatial annotation projects, we will create a task type that allows volunteers to draw geographic features on a map viewer.
 This task should support common geographic annotation types such as points, lines, and polygons, and store the annotations in a standard geographic data format.

 ## Decision

-We will create a geoDrawing task that allows volunteers to draw geographic features on map subjects.
+We will create a geoDrawing task that allows volunteers to draw geographic features on a map viewer.
 The task will:

 - Initially support a point, named the geoPoint tool
 - Store annotations as a valid [GeoJSON](https://geojson.org/) FeatureCollection in the annotation value